Kottwitz's nearby cycles conjecture for a class of unitary Shimura varieties: The enlarged models

 In summary, for each $ \Delta \in \Z $, the set of $ ( m, n ) \in \N \times \N $ such that $ n - m = \Delta $ is totally-ordered and

 \begin{remark} In \S\ref{SSaffineflagembedding} (page \pageref{SSaffineflagembedding}), I will embed $ \biggermodel{m}{n}_{\F_p} $ into an affine flag variety, and from that perspective, the chain associated to a particular $ \Delta \in \Z $ exhausts the corresponding connected component of the affine flag variety.
-See Theorem 5.1 in \cite{PR} for a way to calculate the component group of an affine flag variety in the non-split case.